itteco/iframely/docs/SETUP.md

-# Deploy Iframely Gateway to Your Own Servers
+# Deploy Iframely to Your Own Servers

 The source-code of [Iframely APIs](https://iframely.com) is hosted [on GitHub](https://github.com/itteco/iframely).
 It's the Node.js code published under MIT license.
 You can start self-hosting any time, as APIs are nearly identical (except the hosted version requires API key and can output the HTML of hosted widgets via [Short URLs](https://iframely.com/docs/url-shortener)).